 Tips for Submitting a Quality Application

-Due to the competitive nature of Summer Undergraduate Research Program, the following suggestions should be taken into consideration when preparing an application; however adhering to these recommendations does not guarantee acceptance into the program.
+Due to the competitive nature of the High School Research Internship program, the following suggestions should be taken into consideration when preparing an application; however, adhering to these recommendations does not guarantee acceptance into the program.

 - For what are you applying and why?

-- What are your educational and/or career goals?
+- What are your academic and/or professional goals?

-- Why are you applying to the FHCRC’s Summer Undergraduate Research Program?
+- Why are you applying to the FHCRC’s High School Internship Program

-- How are you prepared to make a contribution to the prospective lab and/or your own professional development?
-If you don’t have prior lab experience, have you held a position of responsibility or previously worked in a team setting that would lend itself well to this program?
+- How are you prepared to make a contribution to the prospective lab/research group and/or your own professional development?
+If you don’t have prior research experience, have you held a position of responsibility or previously worked in a team setting that would lend itself well to this program?

-- How will this opportunity further your educational/career goals?
+- How will this opportunity further your academic and/or professional goals?